Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 After running the analysis as described in [Lesson 0](./../00_Lesson), we are ready to view the results using Abaqus Viewer.
 In this lesson, we will verify these:

-1. Stresses
+* Stresses

 The first obvious check that we can make is to confirm that we applied the correct stress value 0.13.
-This can be confirmed by visualizing the stress in the $Z$ direction $S_{33}$.
+This can be confirmed by visualizing the stress in the $Z$ (vertical) direction $\sigma_{33}$.

 Other shear quantities can be checked.
 For e.g., the

-2. Reactions
+* Reactions

 	We can check also check the reactions

-3. Displacements
+* Displacements

 	Finally, we can also check the displacements given that we have a simple linear elastic material and that the stress state is homogeneous throughout the element.

 ## Exercise

-1. Define the same 1D compression loading by prescribing displacements on the nodes of the top face.
+* Define the same 1D compression loading by prescribing displacements on the nodes of the top face.
 Hint: modify the boundary condition.
-2. Define the same 1D compression loading using point loads.
+* Define the same 1D compression loading using point loads.
 Hint: use the keyword <em> *CLOAD </em>

 ---
 ## Footnotes